joelboersma/Bookworm/Sprint Planning Documents/Sprint Planning 5 (3-11-21).md

 ## Completed Tasks
   * Christina
-    * Populate Wishlist and Inventory tableviews
+    * Populated Wishlist and Inventory tableviews
-    * Populate wishlist's and inventory's book info views
+    * Populated wishlist's and inventory's book info views
+    * Added functionality to the "remove" buttons in wishlist/inventory (it now updates the database)
   * Joel
   * Peter
   * Urvashi